 Homage to Manet, Sir William Orpen Image courtesy of Manchester Art Gallery ©Manchester City Galleries

-The post Early Reception of Impressionism in Britain, 1870-1917 appeared first on The Courtauld.
+The post Early Reception of Impressionism in Britain, 1870-1917 appeared first on Courtauld.

 ]]>